Cross-Validation with Antithetic Gaussian Randomization: Generalization of our method with randomized sufficient statistics

-As we demonstrate next, the proposed estimator exhibits similar desirable bias-variance properties to those in the normal means problem.
-Specifically, the asymptotic bias vanishes as $\alpha\to 0$, and the variance remains bounded, which is again a consequence of the antithetic randomization scheme.
+As we demonstrate next, our estimator exhibits bias--variance properties similar to those in the normal means problem: the asymptotic bias of our estimator vanishes as $\alpha \to 0$, while its variance remains bounded.